KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 in the [LoaderApplicationInterface.md document](LoaderApplicationInterface.md)
 for more information on this.

-It is also important to note that while `VK_LAYER_PATH` will point the loader to finding the manifest files, it does not guarantee the library files mentioned by the manifest will immediately be found.
+It is also important to note that while both `VK_LAYER_PATH` and `VK_ADD_LAYER_PATH` will point the loader paths to search for finding the manifest files, it does not guarantee the library files mentioned by the manifest will immediately be found.
 Often, the layer manifest file will point to the library file using a relative or absolute path.
 When a relative or absolute path is used, the loader can typically find the